• Skip to primary navigation

 Photos of the cakesicle ingredients.

-As I mentioned above, you can use homemade or gluten free box mix cake to make this recipe.
-I share gluten free cake recipes for flavor options throughout this post, but I link the most common flavors, vanilla, chocolate, and lemon, further down below.
+As mentioned above, you can use homemade or gluten free box mix cake to make this recipe.
+I share gluten free cake recipes for flavor options throughout this post, but I link the most common flavors, vanilla, chocolate, and lemon, further below.

 • Gluten Free Cake - Use any flavor you like.
 Bake according to the recipe directions.

-• Sprinkles - Use any color you like, be sure to check my Gluten Free Sprinkles List to ensure the ones you use are gluten free.
+• Sprinkles – Use any color you like.
+Be sure to check my Gluten Free Sprinkles List to ensure the ones you use are gluten free.

 • Frosting - Make homemade Gluten Free Frosting, or use store-bought.